 Fun, Frugal Perk-Ups for Bathroom Windows

 A bathroom should equal privacy in the same way a kitchen should equal conversation.
 It's a simple equation whose foundation comes in part from the way a bathroom window is dressed.
-By treating it with a beautiful valance, plantation wood blinds or a colorful Roman shade, you can enrich and soften the room, even as you keep the busy world at bay.
+By treating it with a beautiful valance, louvered wood blinds or a colorful Roman shade, you can enrich and soften the room, even as you keep the busy world at bay.

 If you're looking for something that stands out, don't worry.
 Window treatments are as diverse as the sizes of windows they cover, and a unique designer look can be achieved for as little as $100.